Montgomery County Expungement Lawyers

 Clearing Your Criminal Record in Pennsylvania

-In recent months, the Commonwealth of Pennsylvania has broadened the types of cases that can be expunged, allowing many people to erase unfortunate black marks from their criminal records throughout the state.
-The most significant change is that if you were convicted of a summary offense (a crime not tried before a jury) and were not arrested or prosecuted for any offense for five years, the summary offense could be expunged.
+Of the various changes the state has made in this process, the most significant is that people who were convicted of a summary offense (a crime not tried before a jury) and were not arrested or prosecuted for any offense for five years, the summary offense could be expunged.

 The Criteria for Expungements in Pennsylvania